Prutha0105/Prutha0105/README.md

 <img width="55%" align="right" alt="Github" src="https://img.freepik.com/free-vector/cute-girl-hacker-operating-laptop-cartoon-vector-icon-illustration-people-technology-isolated-flat_138676-9487.jpg?t=st=1737323088~exp=1737326688~hmac=1c9bb9cf5df524ac1ba1835cc056aa6ce44ed854c0c4380cce795ee1eafbdaef&w=740"/>

-I am aspiring Data Analyst.
-I have 5+ years of experience in Data Analyst field.
 I have completed Masters of Technology in Computer Science in August, 2019.
 I have developed my interest to show some meaningful insights from raw datasets.

 During my masters degree, I have published one paper on **Diseases inference on Medical datasets using Classification Machine Learning and Deep Learning algorithms** in Springer, 2019.
 In this analysis of machine learning and deep learning classification algorithms, i have taken breast cancer dataset.
 I have performed SMOTE functions as Data cleaning techniques.
 As a part of my studies i have analyse lions behavior by analysing lions in video and images.
 In that i have used openCV, Python, MATLAB.